A complete overview of the potential side effects you can expect when using marijuana.

-The primary effect caused by marijuana that most people are familiar with is the psychoactive response or “euphoric high” that users often feel.
-This mind-altering response is caused by tetrahydrocannabinol, or THC, a cannabinoid that makes its way to the bloodstream and eventually interacts with cell receptors in the brain.
+The primary effect caused by marijuana that most people are familiar with is the psychoactive response or euphoric effects that users often feel.
+This mind-altering response is caused by tetrahydrocannabinol, or THC, a cannabinoid that makes its way to the bloodstream and eventually interacts with the body’s endocannabinoid system and its specialized cannabinoid receptors in the central and peripheral nervous systems.

 How long it takes for many of these effects to develop depends on how the marijuana is consumed.
 When marijuana is smoked or vaped, your body will absorb the THC much more quickly than when it’s taken orally and has to first be digested in the stomach.

-Because of these potential short term effects, a person should plan ahead when consuming cannabis that contains THC to avoid driving a vehicle for a period afterward.
-The effects usually wear off after 3 to 4 hours5.
+Because of these potential short term effects, a person should plan ahead when consuming cannabis that contains THC to avoid driving a vehicle, handling heavy machinery, or taking on other important responsibility for a period afterward.
+The full effects of marijuana, including side effects, usually wear off after 3 to 4 hours.

-Not everyone enjoys the high caused by THC.
+Not everyone seeking the benefits of cannabinoids enjoys the euphoric effects caused by THC.
 Those looking for the natural health benefits of cannabis without having to experience its psychoactive effects can opt for cannabis strains that are higher in cannabidiol (CBD) rather than THC.

 Other Possible Short Term Effects of Marijuana

 The cannabinoids found in marijuana interact with receptors throughout almost your entire body, potentially eliciting additional side effects.
 Some additional short-term effects of marijuana use include the following: